jisaacstone/urbanmountain/urbanism_books.markdown

   author="Jan Gehl, Lars Gemzøe, Richard Rogers" rating="C" description="Case studies of different plaza and park projects, giving urban context, design and the effectiveness of each."
   %}

 {% include book.html
-  cover="curbing_traffic.jpg"
-  title="Curbing Traffic"
-  author="Melissa Bruntlett"
-  rating="A"
-  description="“We moved to the Netherlands, it is great, here is why”.
-Not Just Bikes in book form.
-Well organized and well written.
-I enjoyed reading despite being already well versed in the subject."
-  %}

-{% include book.html